check-spelling-sandbox/wpt/tools/wptrunner/docs/config.rst

     :tests: Path to the root of the subtree containing tests.
     :meta: Path to the corresponding metadata directory.
-    :url_base: URL prefix to for the tests in this manifest.
+    :url_base: URL prefix for the tests in this manifest.
 This should be ``/`` for the default manifest but must be different for other manifests.